richdouglasevans/issn/README.md

 issn.format('0xDEADBEEF'); // undefined
 ```

-* Source of valid ISSNs [used in the tests.](https://docs.google.com/spreadsheets/d/1MHjgf-slOIOFejTQh_NCl_HFLRs3UmxjFhY0pwT2K_c/edit)

 ### Small print

 Author: Rich Douglas &copy; 2015

 * [@richdevans](https://twitter.com/richdevans)

-License: MIT - do anything with the code, but don't blame me if it does not work.

 Support: if you find any problems with this module, email / tweet /
 [open issue](https://github.com/richdouglasevans/issn/issues?state=open) on Github